Written by Silvia Kotanidis and Giulio Sabbati (updated on January 2022).

 The conference’s multilingual platform is a hub giving European citizens and European civil society organisations the op-portunity to share ideas on the future of Europe, and to host and attend events.
 It acts as a repository of contributions and documents, and as an interactive tool to share and debate ideas of citizens.
 The platform is open to citizens, civil society, social partners, other stakeholders, public authorities at EU and national, regional, local level.

 European Citizens’ Panels

 The Executive Board manages the work of the conference (plenaries, European citizens’ panels, and digital platform), oversees all activities, and prepares meetings of the plenary, including input from citizens, and their follow-up.
 All three institutions (Parliament, Commission and Council) are equally represented in the Executive Board, each with three members and up to four observers.
 The Executive Board is co-chaired by a representative of each of the three institutions; in the Council’s case by the rotating presidency.
-The presidential troika of COSAC (the Conference of Parliamentary Committees for Union Affairs of EU national parliaments) have permanent observer status.
+The presidential troika of COSAC(the Conference of Parliamentary Committees for Union Affairs of EU national parliaments) have permanent observer status.
 The EESC and CoR also have observer status.
-Following the co-chairs’ proposal, the Plenary endorsed the creation of nine thematic working groups, one for each of the nine topics.
+Following the co-chairs’ proposal, the plenary endorsed the creation of nine thematic working groups, one for each of the nine topics.
 The Executive Board may invite experts to participate in events of the Conference.

 A common secretariat composed of equal numbers of staff of the European Parliament, General Secretariat of the Council and the Commission, assists the Executive Board in the organisation of the Conference plenary and the European citizens’ panels.

-The Conference on the Future of Europe
+The Conference on the Future of Europe: short version

 Български – Español – Čeština – Dansk – Deutsch –